-Last year we struggled to keep our garden watered, we tried hand watering and it took forever.
-Then we tried using sprinklers and they broke.
-We also struggled with powdery mildew on our squash plants which is mostly due to the leaves getting wet.
+I struggle to keep our garden watered, we don’t have water near the garden so we use water hoses and hand water.
+We’ve tried using sprinklers and they broke.
+We also struggle with powdery mildew on our squash plants which is mostly due to the leaves getting wet.

-This spring we decided to try something different, we would poke holes in milk jugs and bury them.
-That way when we watered we could just fill up the jugs – the plants would get a deep drink and the leaves could stay dry.
-And we would mulch with lots of leaves.
-So, we began hauling leaves and poking holes in milk jugs – this is where teenage boys come in very handy.
+For years, we’ve used a milk jug irrigation system in some of our beds.
+Basically, we poke holes in milk jugs and bury them.
+That way when we water we just fill up the jugs – the plants get a deep drink and the leaves stay dry.

 You can use a nail or a drill with a super small drill bit to make the holes.
 I like to put two milk jugs in each 4X8 garden bed and cover with mulch.
 When I water I put the hose in the top of the milk jug and let it fill up while I harvest or weed.
 Actually, I let it overflow and really saturate the bed.